mvitz/alpaquita-node/README.md

 ## ⛔️ ./run bellsoft/liberica-openjdk-alpine:21.0.7-9 ./apk

 Using the alpine glibc based liberica image the frontend plugin is not able to download node because for some reason it tries to download a musl based node.
+This may be because of https://github.com/eirslett/frontend-maven-plugin/issues/1180 which detects alpine and asumes musl although glibc is present and should be used.
+The download fails because I'm using an MacBook with M4 and there is no unofficial Node.js build for that in combination with musl.

 ```
 [INFO] Scanning for projects...